 Using a paper-based system to manage processes involves storing documents on physical paper and navigating the QMS manually.
 The terms “paperless paper” and “paper-digital” refer to storing scanned images of these documents on a digital system or using tools like Google Docs, Excel, SharePoint, and Dropbox to manage files in a “digital filing cabinet.”
 Typically, a paper-based system will be a combination of all of these methods.

-Although these systems are perceived to be a cheaper option and easy to set up at first, a paper-based system makes achieving traceability of Design Controls, Risk, CAPAs, Nonconformances, and Customer Feedback impractical.
-To sign documents, you’ll need to physically sign paper documents and store them somewhere or use a third-party signing software, while staying in compliance with 21 CFR Part 11.
+Although these systems are perceived to be a cheaper option and easy to set up at first, a paper-based system makes achieving closed-loop traceability (CLT) of quality processes, such as design controls, changes, audits, CAPAs, customer feedback and more, nearly impossible.

 Because these tools are not built specifically for design controls or design reviews, more time and resources are exhausted by managing spreadsheets and disconnected systems.
 This is arguably the most time-consuming portion of medical device design and development, and design inputs alone can take 30% of the time spent on a project.